 Lincoln’s original growth was to the northeast, and in 1909 citizens in that area donated $1,100 for the construction of the city’s first branch library.
 Andrew Carnegie again furnished the building, and the Northeast Branch was built at 27th and Orchard.
 Northeast Branch remained in service until 1982.
 In recent years the historic Neo-classical revival building has been relocated a few blocks north, where it now is part of the Matt Talbot Community Kitchen & Outreach Center.

 In the 1910s, Carnegie grants were also secured by the towns of Havelock, University Place and College View.
 When these towns were annexed by the city of Lincoln, their libraries became part of the Lincoln City Library system, bringing the number of Carnegie-assisted buildings in Lincoln to five.
-In 1937 the Bethany Womans Club and the Bethany Women’s Missionary Society donated their collections to establish a Bethany Branch in an old bank building on North Cotner.
+In 1937 the Bethany Women’s Club and the Bethany Women’s Missionary Society donated their collections to establish a Bethany Branch in an old bank building on North Cotner.
 The present Bethany Branch library was constructed in 1958, three years after South Branch library had been built at 27th and South Streets.
-The Belmont and Arnold Heights libraries began as mini-library additions to recreation centers in their neighborhoods, graduating to full branch status in later years.
-Both were replaced by the Eiseley Branch which opened in 2002, as did the Walt Branch in southwest Lincoln.

 Aging Carnegie libraries in Lincoln’s northeast and southeast neighborhoods were replaced by Anderson Branch (serving the Havelock and University Place areas) and Gere Branch (serving south Lincoln and the College View area) in 1971.
 Citizens approved a bond issue that allowed Gere Branch to be remodeled and expanded in 1994, and several other branch libraries have been renovated in recent years.